 While students are permitted to bring their own cell phone, camera, laptop, etc. to the program, ACE is not liable for any damaged, lost or stolen items during the program.

 We encourage students to talk with their family before departure to agree on a personal communication plan – how often students will check in, by what means, etc. Though it is relatively simple to stay in touch with friends and family in all the programs, ACE encourages minimizing the time spent on electronic devices and social media.

 Every ACE participant will be provided with a simple cell phone for the duration of their program.
 Participants will receive their phones once they land in-country.
 Each student is responsible for keeping the phone on and with them at all times.
 The phone will come with a small amount of calling credit, and students may use the phone for personal calls and texts as they like but are responsible for maintaining enough credit on the phone for making/receiving emergency calls from program staff.

-To find out more about communications in each program, please visit the program profile page to learn more:
+To find out more about communication resources available at each program site, please visit the program profile page to learn more: